adsrmk/vitepress-latest/docs/en/guide/plugins.md

 ### Available Actions

-For every plugin listed, you have several direct management options:
-- **Activate/Deactivate:** Toggle the plugin's functionality on or off.
+- **Activate/Deactivate:** Toggle the plugin's functionality on/off.
 - **Delete:** Remove the plugin files permanently from your site.
 - **Enable auto-updates:** Set specific plugins to update automatically whenever a new version is released by the developer.
 If a plugin is out of date, a dedicated notification box will appear detailing that a new version is available.